suneelbvs/suneelbvs.github.io/_pages/about.md

   - /about.html
 ---

-Working as Director of AI & Drug Design.
-I am interested in applying machine learning, especially deep learning, techniques for solving challenging problems in chemistry, drug discovery.
+I'm the Director of AI & Drug Design at Molecular Forecaster, Canada, where my focus is on leveraging machine learning, particularly deep learning, to address complex issues in chemistry and drug discovery.

-**Website is under development and template inspired from Xin"**

-My primary research interests involve:
+My main research areas include:
-- Quantitative Structure-Activity Relationships (QSAR) modeling.
-- Development of data-driven and interpretable molecular representations via deep learning.
-- Molecular informatics approach for visualizing and navigating chemical space.
+- Developing strategies for molecular design using AI.
+- Implementing explainable AI within the context of drug design.
+- Applying deep learning for structure-based drug discovery methods.

 ## Recent Works & Projects
 **Book Chapter : Toxicity Forecasts: Navigating Data-Driven AI/ML Models - From Theory to Practice**